The Latest

 Going beyond a library’s four walls

-Even though Namex Pen had shared stories with her students many times in class before, her method had been to read from a government-issued textbook peppered with bland illustrations, then ask them to summarize the story.
+Even though Ms. Pen had shared stories with her students many times in class before, her method had been to read from a government-issued textbook peppered with bland illustrations, then ask them to summarize the story.
 They’d never had a library before.
 Reading seemed like a chore and her students were easily distracted.

 After just three months, little Reaksa is already reading her favorite book to her classmates in the library Room to Read established at her school.

-“I can see a huge improvement”
+"I can see a huge improvement."

-Before the training course, Kampong teacher Sokmol Khit only knew about one reading activity — read aloud.
+Before the training course, Kampong teacher Sokmol Khit only knew about one reading activity — reading aloud.
 Now she knows how to pair reading activities with the right grade.
 She likes the shared reading activity for kindergartners because they can learn about sound and intonation while reading along.

 "It used to be only the librarians were trained," says Sokmol.
 "Now that every teacher in school is involved in promoting reading I can see a huge improvement."